buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBuildingElementProxy.md

 The material of the IfcBuildingElementProxy is defined by IfcMaterial and attached by the IfcRelAssociatesMaterial.RelatingMaterial.
 It is accessible by the inverse HasAssociations relationship.

-> NOTE&nbsp; It is illegal to assign an IfcMaterial to an IfcBuildingElementProxy with the PredefinedType = ProvisionForVoid.
+> NOTE  It is illegal to assign an IfcMaterial to an IfcBuildingElementProxy with the PredefinedType = ProvisionForVoid.

-Material information can also be given at the IfcBuildingElementProxyType, defining the common attribute data for all occurrences of the same type.&nbsp;It is then accessible by the inverse IsTypedBy relationship pointing to _IfcBuildingElementProxyType.HasAssociations_ and via _IfcRelAssociatesMaterial.RelatingMaterial_ to IfcMaterial.
+Material information can also be given at the IfcBuildingElementProxyType, defining the common attribute data for all occurrences of the same type.
+It is then accessible by the inverse IsTypedBy relationship pointing to _IfcBuildingElementProxyType.HasAssociations_ and via _IfcRelAssociatesMaterial.RelatingMaterial_ to IfcMaterial.
 If both are given, then the material directly assigned to IfcBuildingElementProxy overrides the material assigned to IfcBuildingElementProxyType.

 ### Object Typing

-> NOTE&nbsp; The IfcBuildingElementProxyType can be used to share common information among many occurrences of the same proxy without establishing a particular semantic meaning of the type.
+> NOTE  The IfcBuildingElementProxyType can be used to share common information among many occurrences of the same proxy without establishing a particular semantic meaning of the type.

 If no IfcBuildingElementProxyType is attached (i.e. if only occurrence information is available) the PredefinedType should be provided.
 If set to .USERDEFINED. a user defined value has to be provided by the ObjectType attribute.